krsalmi/krsalmi/README.md

 -A [website](https://krsalmi.github.io/) for my friends at Game Music Collective to showcase the musical and other media projects they've created

--a school project called [Corewar](https://github.com/ninjapiraatti/corewar) with a team of talented coders.
-In this project, we must build a virtual memory arena (basically a Virtual Machine) in which different programs will be executed and "fight each other" by performing op codes and overwriting the memory area.
-We must also create an assembler to compile assembly code into bytecode.
-Coded in C

 ## 🌱 Other things I’m currently studying ...
 -FullstackOpen, a Helsinki University course